kimsoomnin/PyCHAM/README.md

 			Defaults to nothing if left empty.
 To specifically account for constant influx, see const_infl variable below.

-const_infl = Name of component with continuous gas-phase influx to chamber.
-Note, this is
+const_infl = Name of component(s) with continuous gas-phase influx to chamber.
+Note, this
-			case sensitive, with the case matching that in the xml file.
+			is case sensitive, with the case matching that in the xml file.
 Defaults to nothing if left empty.
 For constant gas-phase concentration see const_comp variable above.
 Should be one dimensional array covering all components.
 For example, if component A has constant influx of K ppb/s from 0 s to 10 s and